PingYenChen/PingYenChen-Intro/README.md

 Data Analyst
 ------------

 A self-taught data/business analyst.
 An experienced business banker.
-A person who passed all levels of CFA exam (not an active CFA member)
+A person who passed all levels of CFA exam (but not an active CFA member now)

 * 🌍  I'm based in Brisbane
 * ✉️  You can contact me at [pingyen.chen1@gmail.com](mailto:pingyen.chen1@gmail.com)